RyanSamman/URLShortner/README.md

 # URLShortner
 A challenge between me and [Khaled](https://khaledalasmari.com/) to compare Typescript/Node with Python/Flask, by creating a simple URL Shortener.
+[Here is Khaled's Version!](https://github.com/KhaledMAlasmari/MyUrlThing)

 <center>
 <img src="Example.png" alt="An Example of my website">